cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 ## Education {#education}

-Before embarking on my Ph.D. training, I earned an M.S. in Applied Statistics from the University of Michigan, an M.A. in Economics from Yonsei University in Seoul, South Korea, and a B.S. in Biology also from Yonsei University.
+**M.S. in Applied Statistics** — University of Michigan, Ann Arbor, MI, USA
+**M.A. in Economics** — Yonsei University, Seoul, South Korea
+**B.S. in Biology** — Yonsei University, Seoul, South Korea

 ## Teaching & Instruction {#teaching}

 At UNC Chapel Hill, I have served as a teaching/instructional assistant for PSYC 210 (Statistical Principles of Psychological Research) across multiple semesters since 2020.
 In this role, I led recitation sessions, assisted students with SPSS- and Jamovi-based data analysis, and provided individualized support.
 In recognition of strong student evaluations, I was honored twice with the Departmental Teaching Assistant Commendation.

-## Conferences {#conferences}

-- Lee, C.*, Yoon, J.H., & Bae, Y.C.
-(2024, November).
-Chaotic behaviors in opinion dynamics models influenced by external forces.
-Paper presented at the 25th International Symposium on Advanced Intelligent Systems (ISIS 2024), Himeji, Japan.
+## Academic Talks {#talks}

+- **No Single Approach Fits All: Testing Two Generations of Structural Equation Modeling Estimation**
-- Lee, C.* (2025, October).
-No single approach fits all: Testing two generations of structural equation modeling estimation.
-Poster to be presented at the 23rd Annual Society of Multivariate Experimental Psychology (SMEP) Graduate Student Conference, University of Notre Dame, Indiana, USA.
+  23rd Annual Society of Multivariate Experimental Psychology (SMEP) Conference, University of Notre Dame, IN, USA — *Oct 2025*

+- **Chaotic Behaviors in Opinion Dynamics Models Influenced by External Forces**
+  25th International Symposium on Advanced Intelligent Systems (ISIS 2024), Himeji, Japan — *Nov 2024*

+- **Integrative Classification Framework in Machine Learning for Small Samples and High-Dimensional Imbalanced Data**
+  Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill — *Apr 2023*

+- **Sequence Analysis for Classification: Proposing a New Hybrid Markov Model – Machine Learning Approach**
+  Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill — *Apr 2022*

+- **Prediction of Suicide Attempt by Bipolar Disorder Patients with Machine Learning Algorithms**
+  Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill — *May 2021*

 ## Life Before the Lab {#life}